 We obtained the data we report on in this paper in a single long pointing on 28 May 2002, using the ACIS-S/HETGS configuration.
 We reran the pipeline reduction tasks in CIAO 3.3 using CALDB 3.2, and extracted the zeroth order spectrum and the dispersed first order MEG and HEG spectra of both β Cru and the newly discovered companion.
 The zeroth order spectrum of a source in the Chandra HETGS/ACIS-S is essentially an image created by source photons that pass directly through the transmission gratings without being diffracted.
-The ACIS CCD detectors themselves have some inherent energy discrimination so a low-resolution spectrum can be produced from these zeroth-order counts.
+The ACIS CCD detectors themselves have some inherent energy discrimination so a low-resolution spectrum can be produced from these zerothorder counts.

-The zeroth order spectrum of each source has very little pileup ($\sim 1\%$, and the grating spectra have none).
-The HEG spectra and the higher order MEG spectra have almost no source counts, so all of the analysis of dispersed spectra we report on here involves just the MEG +/- 1 order.
-We made observation-specific rmfs and garfs and performed our spectral analysis in both XSPEC 11.3.1 and ISIS 1.3.0.
-We performed time-variability analysis on both binned light curves and unbinned photon event tables using custom-written codes.
+The zeroth order spectrum of each source has very little pileup (~ 1%), and the grating spectra have none.
+The HEG spectra and the higher order MEG spectra have almost no source counts, so all of the analysis of dispersed spectra we report on here involves just the MEG ± 1 or-